0xShishigami/fastlane-ux/README.md

 - Local files allowed: `true`
 - Kroki integration enabled for Mermaid diagrams
 - Custom Rose Pine theme set included

+**Note:** The configuration has been updated to process only the main presentation file (`slides/slide.md`) and output all generated files to the same `/slides` directory alongside the source file for easy access.

 ## 📝 Writing Slides